LIPS-scheme/lips/docs/docs/lips/sxml.md

 (pragma->sxml h)
 ```

-Similarly if you want to use SXML and `sxml` macro in LIPS with other libraries that accept JSX, all
+Similarly, if you want to use SXML and `sxml` macro in LIPS with other libraries that accept JSX, all
 you have to do is run `pragma->sxml`.
 This is macro that define `sxml` macro with proper element
 creation function.